wsh04/Derivation-of-the-object-image-mapping-relationship-for-a-double-telecentric-optical-system/README.md

-# Appendix 2: Derivation of the object-image mapping relationship for a double-telecentric optical system
+# Appendix B: Derivation of the object-image mapping relationship for a double-telecentric optical system